grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 >
 > In this post use the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but I don't think that really does justice to the genre.
 For reference, *Vampire: the Masquerade* is described as urban horror or fantasy equally often online.

 Why has *Curseborne* brought me to this crisis?
 Well, let me first explain what *Curseborne* is.
-Onyx have lost the license to punish *World of Darkness* material now that *Paradox* - the actual rights holders - are publishing new material.
+Onyx have lost the license to publish *World of Darkness* material now that *Paradox* - the actual rights holders - are publishing new material.
 This leaves Onyx without an IP for their specialist genre: urban fantasy.
 In other words, *Curseborne* is an attempt to replace *Paradox's* IP with an original setting of their own.

 Which is why *Curseborne* fills me with apprehension: it is game haunted, if you will, by *Vampire: the Masquerade*, *Mage: the Ascension* and others.
 It is, essentially, a product of pure nostalgia.
 A game written with the dubious premise "like the World of Darkness but different."
 Not that it's an unreasonable objective, but it comes from a place of practicality rather than creativity. *Curseborne* doesn't start with a need and follow through with a game.
 It starts with a game in the hope it will become a need.
 It's not cynical, but maybe it's not entirely authentic either.

 Of course, authenticity itself is subjective, and, as you'll see, *Curseborne* is something of a love letter to the urban fantasy genre, which is why I hold out hope.
 Can Onyx thread the needle here?
 Can lightning strike twice?
 Can *Curseborne* give the *World of Darkness* a run for its money?
 Or, better yet, could it be something entirely different; compelling for WoD fans, but bringing its own, unique vision to the table?

 Maybe, but I also have some reservations with *Onyx Path Publishing* themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
-This can lead to derivative and lengthy works filled with tedious lore that lacks much of the inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
+This can lead to derivative and lengthy works filled with tedious lore that lacks much of the pathos and inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.

-And that's bad because 90s *White Wolf's* real product wasn't really games, it was cool.
-The designers and illustrators seemed to be people hipper than you and, whether or not that was actually true, that's what brought new players into the games.
+And that's bad because 90s *White Wolf's* real product wasn't really games; it was cool.
+The designers and illustrators always seemed to be people hipper than you and, whether or not that was actually true, that's what brought new players into the games.
 Urban fantasy must be, if it is anything, stylish and desirable and *new*, and if it isn't, well, what are you doing?

 > [!NOTE]
 > ![Illustration of a vampire by Josh Timbrook](josh-timbrook.jpg)
 >
 > It's not controversial to say that the iconic art of Josh Timbrook was at the heart of what made the *World of Darkness* so appealing.
 His fashion-conscious illustrations oozed sex appeal, and set the bar (or should have) for all art in urban horror games.
-I'm not sure the *Curseborne* art lives up to his example.
+I'm not sure *Curseborne* lives up to his example.

 So, can *Curseborne* be stylish and desirable and *new*?